-- Your FRESH WATER is treated as CARGO WEIGHT. - Water weighs 8.3 lbs. per gallon; 50 gallons weighs over 417 lbs. - The weight of your full LP cylinders is already figured into your RV's Cargo Carrying Capacity.
+- · Your FRESH WATER is treated as CARGO WEIGHT. - Water weighs approximately 8.34 lbs. per gallon. - 50 gallons of water weighs 417 lbs.

-If you are close to your GVWR, reducing the amount of water in the holding tank will increase the amount of cargo weight available by the same amount.
+If you are close to your GVWR, reducing the amount of water in the holding tank will increase the amount of available cargo weight by the same amount.
 This flexibility allows you to make choices that fit your travel and camping needs.